Every SEO professional and website owner knows that technical SEO is one of the main pillars for increasing organic visibility.

 - Cummulative Layout Shift (CLS): Calculates visual stability.
 Aim for a CLS score of less than 0.1 to offer a positive user experience.

-These are the metrics of Core Web Vitals that calculates how best a web page is responsive to users.
+These are the metrics of Core Web Vitals that calculate how best a web page is responsive to users.

 - A website isn’t only made smaller to fit different devices as part of mobile usability.
 It involves being aware of how people use their mobile devices and realizing that each user’s mobile experience differs.